gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 We basically created a React component called 'Weather' and render it inside the 'container' DIV.

-From now on, we are going to work in the methods of the object defined inside the React.createClass().
+From now on, we are going to work on the methods of the object defined inside the React.createClass().

 First method is getInitialState():